pallets/flask/docs/installation.rst

 Installation
 ============

-Flask is a microframework and yet it depends on external libraries.
-There are various ways how you can install that library and this explains each way and why there are multiple ways.

-Flask depends on two external libraries: `Werkzeug
+Flask depends on two external libraries, `Werkzeug
 <http://werkzeug.pocoo.org/>`_ and `Jinja2 <http://jinja.pocoo.org/2/>`_.
-The first one is responsible for interfacing WSGI the latter for rendering templates.
-Now you are maybe asking, what is WSGI?
-WSGI is a standard in Python that is basically responsible for ensuring that your application is behaving in a specific way so that you can run it on different environments (for example on a local development server, on an Apache2, on lighttpd, on Google's App Engine or whatever you have in mind).
+Werkzeug is a toolkit for WSGI, the standard Python interface between web applications and a variety of servers for both development and deployment.
+Jinja2 renders templates.

-So how do you get all that on your computer in no time?
-The most kick-ass method is virtualenv, so let's look at that first.
+So how do you get all that on your computer quickly?
+There are many ways which this section will explain, but the most kick-ass method is virtualenv, so let's look at that first.

 .. _virtualenv:

 virtualenv
 ----------

-Virtualenv is what you want to use during development and in production if you have shell access.
-So first: what does virtualenv do?
-If you are like me and you like Python, chances are you want to use it for another project as well.
-Now the more projects you have, the more likely it is that you will be working with different versions of Python itself or at least an individual library.
-Because let's face it: quite often libraries break backwards compatibility and it's unlikely that your application will not have any dependencies, that just won't happen.
-So virtualenv to the rescue!
+Virtualenv is probably what you want to use during development, and in production too if you have shell access there.

+What problem does virtualenv solve?
+If you like Python as I do, chances are you want to use it for other projects besides Flask-based web applications.
+But the more projects you have, the more likely it is that you will be working with different versions of Python itself, or at least different versions of Python libraries.
+Let's face it; quite often libraries break backwards compatibility, and it's unlikely that any serious application will have zero dependencies.
+So what do you do if two or more of your projects have conflicting dependencies?

-It basically makes it possible to have multiple side-by-side "installations" of Python, each for your own project.
-It's not actually an installation but a clever way to keep things separated.
+Virtualenv to the rescue!
+It basically enables multiple side-by-side installations of Python, one for each project.
+It doesn't actually install separate copies of Python, but it does provide a clever way to keep different project environments isolated.

-So let's see how that works!
+So let's see how virtualenv works!

-If you are on OS X or Linux chances are that one of the following two commands will work for you::
+If you are on Mac OS X or Linux, chances are that one of the following two commands will work for you::

     $ sudo easy_install virtualenv